Napster8/airflow-multi-tenant-pipeline/README.md

 ## Overview

-This project implements a robust data processing pipeline using [Apache Airflow](https://airflow.apache.org/) to ingest, validate, pseudonymize, and store CSV data for multiple tenants.
+This project implements a robust data processing pipeline using [Apache Airflow 3.0 a fundamentally new version of Airflow](https://airflow.apache.org/) to ingest, validate, pseudonymize, and store CSV data for multiple tenants.
 The pipeline ensures Personally Identifiable Information (PII) protection by pseudonymizing sensitive fields before loading them into a SQLite database.
 This setup is ideal for organizations managing multi-tenant data environments and needing strong data privacy controls.

 ## DAG Pipeline in Graphical View